brohrer/academic_advisory/curriculum_roadmap.md

 * Optimization

 #
 Note that for each topic and subtopic, there are many effective ways to split it into courses.
-The best way for your institution will depend on many factors, including length of term, hours per class, existing departmental boundaries, instuctor availability, and the rate at which your students are expected to absorb information.
+The best way for your institution will depend on many factors, including length of term, hours per class, existing departmental boundaries, instructor availability, and the rate at which your students are expected to absorb information.
 These recommendations assume a two-year masters program with the primary goal of preparing students for employment and continued career growth, although they can certainly be scaled up or down to fit the scope of other programs.

 It bears repeating that application-focused instruction will best prepare the students for professional positions.
 The more theory is grounded in concrete examples, and the more specific skills are exercised in the context of solving a larger problem, the deeper the student's understanding of how it works, and where to apply it.